 West Palm Beach Attractions

 South Florida is home to some of the finest cultural attractions and premier sporting events.
 Stroll through a Florida art gallery, take in an open-air amphitheater performance or cheer on the Cards and the Marlins at Major League Baseball spring training at Roger Dean Stadium.
 Go to the raceway, visit a museum or see an opera.
-With so many things to do in and near Palm Beach, you may want to look over this helpful area attractions list.
+The variety of things to do in and near Palm Beach will please everyone on your next family vacation.

 Add a dash of white sand to your Florida vacation escape with a jaunt to the beach.
 We’re happy to suggest the closest, the prettiest or the calmest – or wherever you’d like to sink your toes in for the day.
 Explore our South Florida beaches.